Easy family devotions? It’s not a myth. Here’s what you need to know.

 Another key strategy for easy family devotions is to start small and keep it simple.
 If you have never had family devotions before, don’t commit to an hour-long 7 days a week schedule.
 You’ll likely fail the first week and simply give up.

-Make your family devotion time appropriate for the various ages of your kids, the lifestyle you live, the time you have available, and the spiritual maturity of your family.
+Make your family Bible study time appropriate for the various ages of your kids, the lifestyle you live, the time you have available, and the spiritual maturity of your family.

 If you’ve been doing devotions a long time, it’s probably a great idea to increase the length, but if you haven’t, start with 10 minutes and work your way up.